Skip to content

 Sponsorship of sports events

-• Summer Olympics 1936 in Germany: When Nazi Germany hosted the event in 1936, the organizers saw it as an encouragement for the Aryan race.₂
+• Summer Olympics 1936 in Germany: When Nazi Germany hosted the event in 1936, the organizers saw it as a pep rally for the Aryan race.₂

-• 2008 Summer Olympics in China: At the event, the Chinese government placed more emphasis on its superficial image than on fundamental change.
-The persecution and punishment of human rights defenders and media professionals continued during the Games.₃
+• 2008 Summer Olympics in China: The Chinese government placed more emphasis on its superficial image at the event than on fundamental changes.
+The persecution and punishment of human rights defenders and media workers continued during the games.₃

-• Soccer World Cup 2018 in Russia: The World Cup in Russia was criticized above all for the miserable working conditions of the workers, as well as allegations of doping and other scandals.
+• Soccer World Cup 2018 in Russia: The World Cup in Russia was criticized mainly because of the miserable working conditions of the workers, as well as because of doping allegations and other scandals.

 • World Athletics Championships 2019: The sporting event took place under extreme climatic conditions in Qatar.
 Due to the enormous heat, many athletes had to seek medical treatment.